On the Robustness of Graph Neural Diffusion to Topology Perturbations: Neural Diffusion and Stability on Graphs

 \subsection{Stability against Graph Topology Perturbation}

 Attackers can modify the original graph by adding or removing edges \cite{Chen2018FastGA,WaniekNHB2018,Du2017TopologyAG} and perturbing node attributes.
 Adding or removing edges leads to a different graph Laplacian $\Delta$ defined in \cref{eqn:lap}.
 Consequently, the solution to \cref{eq:heatgraph} is altered.
 Using the language of \cref{sec:heat_manifold}, the edge perturbations correspond to the perturbation of the metric $g$ (or equivalently $A$ in \cref{thm:bound1}).
 According to \cref{thm:bound1}, the stability of the heat semigroup and the solutions under small perturbations of the Laplace operator is guaranteed.
 Consequently, the solution is not affected significantly by the edge perturbations.
-This is different from the notion of stability in \cite{FengNeurips2020}, where the output $\varphi(u,t)$ is shown to be stable after perturbation of node attributes $\varphi(u,0)$ with fixed graph edges.
-The stability studied in \cite{FengNeurips2020} is called \emph{Lyapunov stability}, which is addressed in \cref{lem:lyap_stable}.
-These two notions of stability combined lead to a graph neural PDE in \cref{sect:model} that is robust against both edge and node attacks.

 The following result shows the stability of the solution of \cref{eq:heatgraph}, i.e., $ \frac{\partial \varphi(u,t)}{\partial t}= - \Delta \varphi(u,t)$, under graph topology or Laplacian perturbation.
 If the change in the graph topology with respect to any matrix norm is small, the semigroup perturbation can be bounded similarly as the result in \cref{thm:bound1}.
 This result considers only the case where the Laplace operator is time-invariant.
 The time-variant analogy of \cite{zheng1999stability} as discussed after \cref{eq:heat_cauchy2} is provided in the supplementary material.